mparchive/mpressman3/README.md

 ## Twitter archives: mpressman3 and related accounts.
-### CONTENT WARNING: extreme racism and disturbing content.
+### CONTENT WARNING: extreme racism and disturbing language.
 The purpose of this repository is to document the posting history of an abusive Twitter user.

 ### See the [FULL SET OF ARCHIVES HERE](https://github.com/mparchive/mpressman3/tree/main/Accounts) for all related accounts.